Site icon The Geek Homestead

 Since they are picked ripe, we need to use them quickly or else they will rot.
 One of my favorite things to make when I have a lot of juice is sorbet.
 I like the concentrated fruit flavor, and our children always ask for me to make it.

-I didn’t want to use my usual sorbet recipe, because I usually make citrus based sorbets which need a lot of sugar.
+I didn’t want to use my usual sorbet recipe, because I usually make citrus-based sorbets which need a lot of sugar.
 Pomegranate is fairly sweet on its own.
 I had issues finding recipes online that I liked.
-Most of them used other juices in addition to pomegranate, used a lot of water, or way to much sugar.
+Most of them used other juices in addition to pomegranate, used a lot of water, or way too much sugar.
 The closest to what I wanted is this recipe from Williams-Sonoma.

 While that recipe is close, it does have a few issues.
 First, it uses corn syrup.
 Pomegranate and sugar are already sweet together, and don’t require corn syrup.
 Second, the amount of juice required isn’t very specific.
 What does 12 pomegranates mean?
 Some of mine were massive, and a few were tiny.